UK Family Visa Financial Requirement: State Benefits and Entitlements

 (ii) additional savings of an amount equivalent to 2.5 times the amount which is the difference between the gross annual income from the sources listed in paragraph E-LTRP.3.2.(a)-(f) and the total amount required under paragraph E-LTRP.3.1.(a); or

-(c) the requirements in paragraph E-LTRP.3.3.being met, unless paragraph EX.1. applies. (my emphasis)
+(c) the requirements in paragraph E-LTRP.3.3. being met, unless paragraph EX.1. applies. (emphasis added)

 Paragraph (c) highlighted above is the paragraph which relates to income from benefits, and is discussed below.